kolavennusai2006-cpu/CityPulse/README.md

 Which signals are involved?
 What evidence supports the alert?
 What remains uncertain?

-The objective is to generate useful explanations without inventing unsupported facts.

 14. What-If Simulation

 CityPulse supports hypothetical scenario analysis.